The ongoing changes to the way Britain’s state pension operates have served to highlight just how much confusion and uncertainty surrounds the system.

 But the state pension is not like a private pension, in which contributions are invested to provide a sum of money that can be converted at retirement into a regular income.

 There is nothing in pensions legislation to say that you are guaranteed a certain level of state pension at a certain date provided you diligently pay national insurance contributions: state pension rates and the age at which people can get it are matters for the government of the day.

 Visit our pension section for more on pensions and pension changes

 Is your pension really a benefit?

 Many people resent the fact that the state pension is described as a benefit, partly due to the stigma that is sometimes attached to being a recipient of benefits such as Jobseeker’s Allowance.

 Instead, such people say, the state pension should be described as a “right” (as indeed it is for those who have made sufficient national insurance contributions).

-Earlier this year, a petition was submitted to Parliament calling for the government to stop calling the state pension a benefit.
+In 2016, a petition was submitted to Parliament calling for the government to stop calling the state pension a benefit.
 In their response, however, Department for Work and Pensions officials pointed out that numerous pieces of legislation since the Second World War had called the state pension a benefit, and added: “No offence is intended by the use of this term.”